MadDogJoe42/RecurringScriptUtility/README.md

 3. Navigate to /UserScripts/ and edit the individual scripts as needed.
 (Note that you will need to be open the files as root to edit them.)

 # Additional Files:
+  ## Discord Example
-  Discord Example: example of how to update discord when the machine starts.
-The contents of this file replaces /UserScripts/StartupWithNetwork.sh
+  Example of how to update discord when the machine starts.
+The contents of this file replaces "/UserScripts/StartupWithNetwork.sh".

 # Extra:
   Feedback is appreciated!